 Hearty Meatball Soup is a soup that tastes like a big bowl of homemade pasta and meatballs, but more comforting and warming!

 We absolutely love this soup!
+In fact, we love just about every soup!
 Like the name suggests, this is a very hearty soup, which means it’s filling and is the kind of soup you want to eat on a cold day.
 It’s a soup that makes you feel all warm and cozy inside.

 The soup is packed with good-for-you ingredients too, which in my opinion, makes eating meatballs and pasta feel just a little bit healthier!
 There’s onions, garlic, celery, carrots, and lots of canned tomatoes!